uhlik/bpy/README.md

     - `Vertex Group Monochromatic` - Use active vertex group, result will be shades of grey
     - `Vertex Group Colorized` - Use active vertex group, result will be colored from red (1.0) to blue (0.0) like in weight paint viewport
 * `Color` `(Source: Vertices, Surface, Particles)` - Constant color
-* `Exact Number of Samples` `(Source: Surface)` - Generate exact number of points, if selected algorithm result is less points, more points will be calculated on random polygons at the end, if result is more points, points will be shuffled and sliced to match exact value
+* `Exact Number of Samples` `(Source: Surface, Algorithm: Triangle)` - Generate exact number of points, if selected algorithm result is less points, more points will be calculated on random polygons at the end, if result is more points, points will be shuffled and sliced to match exact value
+* `Minimal Distance` `(Source: Surface, Algorithm: Poisson)` - Poisson Disk minimal distance between points, the smaller value, the slower calculation
+* `Sampling Exponent` `(Source: Surface, Algorithm: Poisson)` - Poisson Disk presampling exponent, lower values are faster but less even, higher values are slower exponentially

 When `Source` is `Particles`, for generating colors (apart from `Constant` color), **non-overlapping UV layout** is required (can be really bad, useless for real production).